esa-esdl/esdl-core/doc/esdc_prod.rst

 To generate new data cubes or to update existing ones a dedicated command-line tool ``cube-gen`` is used.

-After installing ``cablab-core`` as described in section :ref:`data_access_py_inst`, try:
+After installing ``esdl-core`` as described in section :ref:`data_access_py_inst`, try:

 .. code-block:: bash

     $ cube-gen --help

-    CAB-LAB command-line interface, version 0.2.2
+    ESDL command-line interface, version 0.2.2
     usage: cube-gen [-h] [-l] [-G] [-c CONFIG] [TARGET] [SOURCE [SOURCE ...]]

-    Generates a new CAB-LAB data cube or updates an existing one.
+    Generates a new ESDL data cube or updates an existing one.

     positional arguments:
       TARGET                data cube root directory